wsustcid/Behavioral-Cloning/carnd_behavioral_cloning.md

 **Data collection was done using the simulator in 'Training Mode.'**

 1. At first, I gathered 1438 images from a full lap around track.
-   - However, the newtork can not converge
+But I can not always keep the car driving at the center line of the road.
+This is not a good data set and some previous experience have shown that this kind of data will make the car pull too hard while testing.
+So I discard it.
-2. Then I collected another 1500 images by driving the car around a full track.
+2. Then I collected a new data set which contains 2791(x3) images by driving the car travel the full track two times.
-   - The total numbers of images are about 7000 by counting two side images
+   - The total numbers of images are about 8000 by counting two side images
-   - Those images can not make PilotNet converge, but the performance of the modified nvidia network  not bad.

-I gathered 23607 images for the first track.
-More images were gatered in the turning of the track than in the usual driving.

 > After much trial and error I found that it was not necessary to gather images from a full lap around each track.
 For the first track I drove just past the bridge to the first dirt patch and for the mountain track I drove only half-way around.
 >